ian-rosenberg/IT-266-Final/README.txt

 	Weapon Controls - All are the same, however to switch between triple blaster and knife, press 1 to perform the switch.
 The first switch to the weapon on the '1' key will be the knife.
+	The '2' key is disabled due to crashes caused by double tapping shotgun equip, so it has been disabled.